vking34/kafka-learning/kafka-security/README.md

 - __ACLs__
     - Kafka ships with a pluggable, out-of-the-box Authorizer implementation that uses ZooKeeper™ to store all the ACLs.

+## Best Practices

+- For authorization, creating one principal per application and give each principal only the ACLs it requires and no more.

 ## References

 - https://docs.confluent.io/platform/current/kafka/overview-authentication-methods.html